JavaScript If Else Statement

 JavaScript If Else Statement Example

 In this if else example program, we will place four different statements.
 If the condition is true, we will display two different lines.
-If the condition is false, JavaScript will display another two.
+If the condition is false, JS will display another two.
+Please refer to the If condition article.

 <!DOCTYPE html>